-Where any Group company purchases the Company's equity instruments, for example as the result of a share-based payment plan, the consideration paid, including any directly attributable incremental costs (net of income taxes) is deducted from equity attributable to equity holders of Bud APAC as treasury shares until the shares are cancelled or reissued.
-Where such ordinary shares are subsequently reissued, any consideration received, net of any directly attributable incremental transaction costs and the related income tax effects, is included in equity attributable to equity holders of Bud APAC.
+Where any Group company purchases the Company's equity instruments, for example as the result of a share-based payment plan, the consideration paid, including any directly attributable incremental costs (net of income taxes) is deducted from equity attributable to the owners of Bud APAC as treasury shares until the shares are cancelled or reissued.
+Where such ordinary shares are subsequently reissued, any consideration received, net of any directly attributable incremental transaction costs and the related income tax effects, is included in equity attributable to the owners of Bud APAC.

-2.31 Summary of significant accounting policies of the Company
+2.31 Summary of material accounting policies of the Company